SMAS facelift in London

 What is the SMAS layer composed of?

 The SMAS, also known as the superficial muscular aponeurotic system, is a layer of fibromuscular tissue that envelopes the face and neck.
-This continuous tissue layer functions to attach the overlying facial skin to the facial bones and is integrated with the muscles of facial expression.
+This continuous tissue layer attaches the overlying facial skin to the facial bones and is integrated with the muscles of facial expression.
 The SMAS is the tissue layer that must be surgically tightened during a facelift to achieve natural-looking results that make people appear refreshed and rejuvenated.
-The old method of performing a facelift focused on tightening the skin layer only without tightening the SMAS.
-All advanced facelift techniques involve surgical modification of the SMAS layer by performing a limited resection of the SMAS in wide faces, also known as SMASectomy or by SMAS plication or folding in longer, more narrow faces.
+The old facelift method focused on tightening the skin layer only without tightening the SMAS.
+All advanced facelift techniques involve surgical modification of the SMAS layer by performing a limited resection of the SMAS in broad faces, also known as SMASectomy or by SMAS plication or folding in longer, more narrow faces.

 Am I suitable?